 Yeast infections in your vagina: This can be due to an attack by microbes.
-The signs of this condition are itchiness in the vaginal region, burning sensation while having sex or while passing urine, inflammation around the vagina, etc. This condition may be caused by decrease in the amount of good bacteria (called as Lactobacillus) in your vagina, weakened immunity level, medical conditions like diabetes, imbalances in your hormone levels, etc. Your doctor may administer antibiotics and other similar drugs to treat this condition.
-Such drugs can fight these microbial attacks and help cure the discomforts associated with it.
+The signs of this condition are itchiness in the vaginal region, burning sensation while having sex or while passing urine, inflammation around the vagina, etc. This condition may be caused by a decrease in the number of good bacteria (called Lactobacillus) in your vagina, weakened immunity level, medical conditions like diabetes, imbalances in your hormone levels, etc. Your doctor may administer antibiotics and other similar drugs to treat this condition.
+Such drugs can fight these microbial attacks and help cure the discomforts associated with them.

 The causes for this condition include cervicitis.
-It can be triggered by infections such as herpes in your genital areas, gonorrhoea, chlamydia or trichomoniasis – all these are categorized as sexually transmitted infections.
+It can be triggered by infections such as herpes in your genital areas, gonorrhea, chlamydia, or trichomoniasis – all these are categorized as sexually transmitted infections.
 A condition called bacterial vaginosis may also lead to cervicitis; this condition is caused by a disturbance to the stability of bacteria naturally present in the vagina.

 Stage 0 – Detection of precancerous growth of cells

 Stage 1 – Cancerous cells may be spotted deep within the cervix and have spread to lymph nodes in the adjoining parts, including the uterus

 Stage 2 – Cells spread way beyond your uterine and cervical regions

 Stage 3 – Cancerous growth is seen in the vagina (lower half), urinary tubes as well as on the pelvic wall